mpostol/TP/ExDataManagement/StructuralData/README.md

 ![Person Code Map Interface](.Media/IPersonCodeMap.png)

 Because the mentioned interfaces are abstract definitions, they must be implemented first to instantiate a graph of objects based on them.
 We will analyze a few different implementations of them.
-Despite the differences, they always represent the same structure built up using reference types added to the [IPerson][IPerson] definition and mentioned in the following line:
+Despite the differences, they always represent the same structure built up using reference types.

 The [Person][Person] and [CDCatalog][CDCatalog] classes are example implementations of them, which are defined in the [TestDataGenerator][TestDataGenerator] class.
 It is worth stressing here that it is a fully manual implementation.
 In the referred snippet, the [Person][Person] class contains a representation of a set of albums released by one author, so it has references to instances of the [CDCatalog][CDCatalog] type.
 This code snippet is included in the unit test project and used later to analyze the next use case of creating a similar structure but using a dedicated embedded tool this time.